s5rockhill/Google-Maps-Geocoder/README.md

 # Google-Maps-Geocoder
 Uses Google Maps API to batch geocode addresses

-For a guide on how to install and use the Google Maps Geocoder, please read the Wiki
+For a detailed guide on how to install and use the Google Maps Geocoder, please reference the Wiki